The scuba diving Philippines experience is unforgettable, which is why we have the complete guide to help you plan your perfect scuba diving trip!

 There’s a good reason why the Philippines seems to be a magnet for tourists, the underwater attractions and breath-taking scenery of the region are truly like no other.
 Over 500 different species of coral, more than 2000 types of fish, along with various other types of marine life such as shrimps and orangutan crabs can be found here.
 While the Philippines may be a relatively small nation, tourists will undoubtedly have an unforgettable adventure while vacationing here.

 While there are several great diving resorts located here for tourists to take advantage of and experience all that the region has to offer its visitors, Liquid Dumaguete is a diving resort that is located on the peacefully secluded beach in Dauin.
-The location of the resort is ideal for travellers that are after a most personal scuba diving experience in the Philippines.
-While several tourists gather in the region, you can avoid the crowding and take full advantage of your trip in Dauin.
+The location of the resort is ideal for travelers that are after a most personal scuba diving experience in the Philippines.
+While several tourists gather in the region, you can avoid the crowding and take full advantage of your trip to Dauin.

 When to travel to the Philippines